svviz/svviz/docs/commandline.rst

 Exporting visualizations
 ------------------------

 The visualizations can be exported to SVG, PNG or PDF from the web view by clicking the "Export" link at the top of the page.
-Alternatively, these files can be created directly, without launching the web interface, using the ``--export`` option (and this exported image file can be opened automatically using your system-defined image viewer by additionally specifying the ``--open-exported`` option).
+Alternatively, these files can be created directly, without launching the web interface, using the ``--export`` option (and this exported image file can be opened automatically using your system-defined image viewer by additionally specifying the ``--open-exported`` or ``-O`` option).

 .. _batch-mode: